JamesSedlacek/CurrencyProviding/README.md

 </p>

 ## Description
-`CurrencyProviding` is a SwiftUI library that allows users to select a currency for an application.
+`CurrencyProviding` is a SwiftUI library that allows users to select a currency for an application. <br>
 The selected currency will be used for icons, strings, and text fields throughout the application.

 <br>